FadlGh/GSON/README.md

 # GSON

-GSON is a simple python project built to Visualize JSON data as plots, pie and bars.
+GSON is a simple python project built to Visualize JSON data as plots, pies and bars.

 ## JSON format to use: